XAMS-Project/XAMS/README.md

 broker.
 This should be resolved soon, and I hope that development can resume on the XMCS router as soon as possible.

-Regarding the Android app development, this will commence once the Thrift schemas have been developed to a suitable state, and the XMCS router works with the aforementioned schemas.
+Regarding the mobile app development, this will commence once the Thrift schemas have been developed to a suitable state, and the XMCS router works with the aforementioned schemas.